ayaanhossain/oligopool/README.md

 It enables the scalable design of orthogonal primer sets and unique barcodes, the splitting of long constructs into multiple oligos, and the rapid packing and counting of barcoded reads -- all on a regular 8-core desktop computer.

 We have used `Oligopool Calculator` in multiple projects to build libraries of tens of thousands of promoters, ribozymes, and mRNA stability elements, illustrating the use of a flexible grammar to add multiple barcodes, cut sites, avoid excluded sequences, optimize constraints.
-These libraries were later characterized using highly efficient barcoded read counting functions provided by `Oligopool Calculator`.
+These libraries were later characterized using highly efficient barcode counting provided by `Oligopool Calculator`.

 `Oligopool Calculator` facilitates the creative design and application of massively parallel reporter assays by automating solutions to its computational complexities.
 It has been benchmarked on synthetic libraries containing millions of defined variants.
 To learn more, read our paper published in ACS Synthetic Biology.